autonity/docs.autonity.org/concepts/ofd/index.md

 It is important to note that OFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: omission accountability events are generated and processed by protocol; no manual intervention by validator operators is required.

-As noted above the block proposer generates and includes a BLS signature aggregation of _precommit_ signatures of height $h - \Delta$ into the $ActivityProof$ included in the header of $h$.

-OFD inspects the $ActivityProof$ to determine committee _inactivity_ historically over a block window defined by the OFD protocol configuration parameter $LookbackWindow$.
-The $ActivityProof$, like an [AFD](/concepts/accountability/) fault proof, is therefore stored on-chain.
+As noted above the block proposer generates and includes a BLS aggregate of _precommit_ signatures of height $h - \Delta$ into the $ActivityProof$ included in the header of $h$.
+Then, at block finalisation, the Omission Accountability Contract is invoked to inspects the $ActivityProof$ and determine committee _inactivity_.
+Committee members are deemed _inactive_ based upon the current $ActivityProof$ and their historical performance over a rolling block window defined by configuration parameter $LookbackWindow$.
+The $ActivityProof$ is stored as a part of the blockchain, as it is included in the block header.

-Unlike [AFD](/concepts/accountability/) though, accountability events are not detected by committee member nodes and submitted to the AFD's Accountability Contract on chain as _accountability events_.
-For OFD the _activity proof_ is generated by the block proposer and included in the block header to submit on-chain.

-The Omission Accountability Contract is invoked on each block finalisation to determine inactivity and compute inactivity scores.
-Inactivity penalties are computed and applied at epoch end.

-OFD functions, therefore, by submitting, verifying, and processing activity proofs for omission faults captured over a rolling block window by epoch.

-Omission slashing penalties are computed by protocol and applied to the validator proportionally to the validator's liveness history measured by an _inactivity score_ during the epoch.
-The offline % of a validator in an epoch is measured by the % of blocks in the epoch that the validator failed to participate in consensus.
+Inactivity scores and consequent penalties are computed and applied at epoch end.
+The penalties are applied to the validator proportionally to the validator's inactivity history measured by an _inactivity score_ during the epoch.
+The _inactivity score_ of a validator in an epoch is simply the % of blocks in the epoch that the validator failed to participate in consensus.
 Penalty scope covers:

-- withholding of ATN [staking rewards](/glossary/#staking-rewards) proportionally to the offline % of the validator in the epoch
+- withholding of ATN [staking rewards](/glossary/#staking-rewards) proportionally to the offline % of the validator in the epoch.
-- withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of the validator in the epoch
+- withholding of [Newton inflation](/concepts/protocol-assets/newton/#total-supply-and-newton-inflation) rewards proportionally to the offline % of the validator in the epoch.
-- jailing and probation if the validator's offline % in the epoch is greater than a permitted threshold set by the OFD protocol
+- jailing and probation if the validator's offline % in the epoch is greater than a permitted threshold set by the OFD protocol.
-- stake slashing if the validator is seen as inactive when under probation after being jailed.
+- stake slashing if the validator is deemed inactive while under probation.

-Penalties are applied as part of the state finalization function.
-As the last block of an epoch is finalized, the Autonity contract will: apply omission accountability for _inactivity_ to _offending validators_: witholding rewards, applying jailing, and slashing according to Autonity’s [Penalty-Absorbing Stake (PAS)](/concepts/accountability/#penalty-absorbing-stake-pas) model.

-Rewards are paid to block proposers for including as many signatures in the $ActivityProof$ as possible.
-The _block proposer_ reward is a fraction of the epoch rewards.
+Part of the epoch rewards are allocated to incentivize block proposers to include as many signatures in the $ActivityProof$ as possible.
 The block proposer's reward amount is computed based on the proposer effort that he provided in the epoch.
 The proposer effort of an $ActivityProof$ is determined as the voting power of the signatures exceeding the quorum value.
 ATN rewards are paid to the  _reporting validator_ `treasury` account, while NTN rewards are autobonded.

 ### Omission accountability prerequisites